 If someone says the word Heinz, the first thing that comes to mind is probably the baked bean company.
-But, it is actually a betting term and quite a popular one that you may not be acquainted with yet.
+But, it is actually a betting term and quite a popular one that you might not be acquainted with yet.
 If you become good at the Heinz Bet, you can boost your profits.
 We’ll show you how in this betting guide.

 What is a Heinz bet?

 To create a Heinz, you must add 6 different selections to your bet slip.
-The 57 different wagers are made up of all the possible permutations of 15 doubles, 20 trebles, 15 four folds, 6 five folds, and 1 6 bet accumulator.
+This makes a total 57 different wagers that are made up of all the possible permutations of 15 doubles, 20 trebles, 15 four folds, 6 five folds, and 1 6 bet accumulator.
 It is a full cover bet that covers for every single eventuality.

 But you must keep in mind that because there are 57 different bets, your stake will be multiplied 57 times.
 So it can get pretty expensive if you fail to adjust accordingly.